When I saw that there were over water bungalows at Pangkor Laut Resort, I knew right away that we were going to stay there.

 On the other side of the island is Emerald Bay.
 This is the place to play on the beach, hang on a hammock, and watch the sunset.

 The resort takes up the whole island.
-You can catch a ride to any one of the restaurants for a meal or you can walk there by walking in front of the sea villas for a seaside stroll.
+You can catch a ride to any one of the restaurants for a meal from any one of the pick up points or you can take a seaside stroll by taking the path on front of the sea villas to eat at Uncle Lim’s.
 We enjoyed our meals, especially the breakfast buffets and dinner at Uncle Lim’s (make sure to make reservations in advance).

 We had a great time on this island and would recommend it to adults.
 This place is mostly popular with honeymooners coming from Europe and Australia.
 There weren’t many children around as there were not many activities for them, from what I could see, but they were there for those of you that can’t leave your kids at home.